Author Bio: Dr. Sanusi Umar MD is the author of this article.

 Good News for Victims of Bad Hair Transplants

 Victims of bad hair transplant results and other unsatisfactory work have received wonderful results from Dr. Umar and his revolutionary Dr UGraft technique.
 With his experience, even clients with the most horrific cases of transplant scarring have been successfully treated.

 Frequently Asked Questions for Bad Hair Transplant Repair:

 I’ve already undergone previous hair transplant surgeries with unsatisfying results.
 Other doctors have told me that they do not have a treatment method to treat my scarring and hair loss.
 Can Dr. Umar really help me?

-I’ve heard about other surgical methods or experimentation for hair transplant in other countries.
-How do these methods compare to the Dr UGraft?
+I’ve heard about other surgical methods or experimentation for hair transplants in other countries.
+How do these methods compare to the Dr. UGraft?

 Yes!
 Because of Dr. Umar’s innovation in creating the Dr. UGraft method to utilize hair from anywhere on the body, the procedure can treat even the most extreme cases of an exhausted donor pool on the head.
 Furthermore, the results look even more natural than those achieved with other surgeries or Basic FUE.
 The Dr.UGraft allows Dr. Umar to rebuild a head of hair, matching qualities like thickness or density for the most natural look possible.